eewmercer/music-search-engine/README.md

   2. A button to play the selected song
   3. A button to download the MP3 file of the song
   4. A playlist in the bottom-right corner where a user can:
-     ..a.
-View their playlist
+     1. View their playlist
-     ..b.
-Click and play selected songs from the playlist ..c.
-Click and view the details panel on the song that's currently playing ..d.
-View upcoming and currently playing songs
+     2. Click and play selected songs from the playlist
+     3. Click and view the details panel on the song that's currently playing
+     4. View upcoming and currently playing songs